Updated December 2022

 Parents will want to see that their children like and trust you.
 Your supervisor will want to see that you're forming positive relationships with the kids in your care.

-And you'll get to test out these techniques during your final internship, where you will interact directly with a group of children, several days a week, for a full month.
+And you'll get to test out these techniques during your final internship.
+You will work with children at a real daycare or preschool for a full eight weeks.

 6. Helping kids work in teams